Brain Surgery for South Florida Pets

 Why Does My Pet Need Brain Surgery?

-There are certain problems that will require this sophisticated type of surgery.
+There are certain problems that may require this sophisticated type of surgery.
 These include the presence of a brain tumor, the correction of brain anomalies and the removal of blood clots just to name a few.
-Diagnosis and surgical experience are paramount in importance when it comes to localizing and then fixing such problems.
+Neurosurgical experience and expertise are paramount in importance.

 Pre-Operative MRI In Dog With Brain Tumor